View All 1877 Trade Dollar

 Description

 The 1877 (CC) Trade Dollar is a dollar produced at the Carson City Mint as part of the Trade Dollars 1873-1885 series.
-Total mintage reached 534,000.
-The obverse features Liberty seated facing left, holding an olive branch extended to the viewer, with a sheaf of wheat behind, while the reverse displays an eagle perched on a bale of goods, with an olive branch and three arrows.
-Designed by William Barber.
+With a mintage of 534,000, this is a scarce issue — the lowest mintage among 5 mint variants, representing only 3% of total production.
+The obverse features Liberty seated facing left, holding an olive branch extended to the viewer, with a sheaf of wheat behind and the reverse displays an eagle perched on a bale of goods, with an olive branch and three arrows.
+The 1877-S with a mintage of over 9.5 million is the highest-production Trade Dollar and the most available date for type collectors.
+Struck at the Carson City Mint in Nevada, which operated from 1870 to 1893 and produced coins from Comstock Lode silver and gold — among the most collectible mintmarks in U.S. numismatics.
+Estimated market value ranges from $426 to $7.9K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 27.2 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7045.
-The Trade Dollar was created specifically for commerce with Asia, designed to compete with the Mexican peso in the silver markets of China and Japan.
-Proof-only dates from 1879-1885 include the legendary 1884 and 1885 Trade Dollars, known only in proof.
-The 1878-CC is scarce.
-Chopmarked examples (bearing Asian merchants' stamps) are collected as a separate specialty.

 External References